rocky-linux/documentation/docs/books/nvchad/install_nvim.md

 ### Installation from Precompiled Package

-Installation from the precompiled package allows the development versions of Neovim (0.8 and later) to be tested; installation of the two versions can coexist on the same system since the version from the precompiled package remains confined entirely to the user level.
+Installation from the precompiled package allows the development versions of Neovim (0.8 and later) to be tested.
+The two versions (installations) can coexist on the same system since the version from the precompiled package remains confined entirely to the user level.

 In order to use all the features of the new version, we still have to satisfy the dependencies required by Neovim, we have to provide _our_ `nvim` with the dependencies manually.
 The required packages can be installed with: